Top Takeaways From This Post

 These associations are in most German cities so you should find it easy to join one in your new neighbourhood.

-You can get a basic coverage starting from €15,18 with legal protection providers like Roland-Rechtsschutz.
+- You can get basic coverage starting from €15,18 with legal protection providers like Roland-Rechtsschutz.

 Fazit: When it comes to your tenant rights and rental contract in Germany: Read it carefully before you sign it! 😉